Commission on Appointments: Rejection of appointment

-In Bautista vs. Salonga, the Supreme Court ruled that the positions within the Commission on Human Rights are not one of the positions confirmed by the Commission on Appointments, invalidating Bautista's rejection.
+In Bautista vs. Salonga, the Supreme Court ruled that the positions within the Commission on Human Rights are not one of the positions confirmed by the Commission on Appointments, invalidating Mary Concepcion Bautista's rejection.

 Another way the commission can reject an appointment is by bypassing it; here, the nomination is not acted upon until Congress adjourns its session.
 The president can still renominate the person for the next session of Congress.
 If the commission bypasses a nomination and then Congress adjourns sine die, the nomination is lost.
 There had been proposals to limit bypasses up to three.